vokeit-oss/ng-i18n-aot-loader/README.md

 ## How to use it
-Install the package `npm install @actra-development-oss/ng-i18n-aot-loader` and define it as a pre-loader in your webpack config:
+Install the packages `npm install @actra-development-oss/ng-i18n-aot-loader @actra-development-oss/ng-i18n-aot-module` and define the loader as a pre-loader in your webpack config:
 ```js
 module: {
     rules: [